 Me and my big mouth.
 This wasn’t going to be good.

 The tiny blue orb crashed through the side of the omnibus like a steam locomotive.
 Shards of dark wood rained into the cabin.
 The other passengers didn’t have to be attuned to anything to see that.
-They panicked, thinking perhaps they were under fire.
+They panicked, perhaps thinking they were under fire.

 The fairy burst through the omnibus wall in another place on her way back, creating another explosion of shattered wood.
-The bus rocked up onto two wheels, and a woman with the voice of a Valkyrie screamed.
+The bus rocked onto two wheels, and a woman with the voice of a Valkyrie screamed.

-When my new little friend tried to blast the omnibus a third time, she hit that wall and bounced off it like a shuttlecock.
+When my little friend tried to blast the omnibus a third time, she hit that wall and bounced off it like a shuttlecock.

 That’s when Pea Blossom turned her attack on the horses.
 The horses had no idea what was attacking them, which according to horse logic, meant they should go crashing through the crowded streets of London at full speed.

 Pedestrians dove out of the way, and a coffee stall barely avoided a crash that would have reduced it to rubble.
 The passengers fought towards the door for escape.
 I wasn’t feeling too calm myself.
-Then we all experienced the sickening feeling of sliding out of control as the omnibus whipped sideways, taking out a vendor or two and grazing an iron lamp post.
+Then we experienced the sickening feeling of sliding out of control as the omnibus whipped sideways, taking out a vendor or two and grazing an iron lamp post.